 If the appointed trustee is not experienced in managing an estate and becomes overwhelmed with the obligations of distributing assets, paying creditors and taxes, and other management duties, the results can be disastrous for the financial standing of the trust and can be grounds for removal.

 To remove a trustee, a petition must be filed in probate court and a hearing will be scheduled.
 After an incompetent trustee has been removed, a successor will need to be appointed to take his or her place.

 A lawsuit for breach of fiduciary duty can have various outcomes, including removal and replacement of trustee, redistribution of property, or termination of the trust.

-To ensure that you follow proper procedure in this often complex legal matter, contact the Houston trust attorneys at Ostrom Morris today!
+To ensure that you follow proper procedure in this often complex legal matter, contact the Houston trust attorneys at Morris Ostrom Law today!